jaredx64/manta-engine/README.md

 # Additional Build Information:

 Manta does not use precompiled headers or static/dynamic linkage for the engine "library."
-Rather, Manta sources are compiled directly as a part of the project executable.
+Rather, sources are compiled directly as a part of the project executable.

 The reasons for this are:

-- Caching of builds and compiles is already done in boot.exe and build.exe (compiles cached with .ninja builds)
+- Caching of builds is already done in the boot.exe and build.exe stages (with C++ compilation caching provided by ninja)
-- The build tool employs code generation for various systems (assets, objects, graphics backend) which would force frequent rebuilds of engine PCH
+- The build tool generates C++ boilerplate for various runtime systems (assets, objects, graphics backend) which would cause frequent rebuilds of precompiled headers
 - The engine library code will likely be updated continously alongside project code (until the engine matures)
-- Compile times are already quite fast due to restrictions on C++ STL includes, "unofficial" C headers for development builds (USE_OFFICIAL_HEADERS 0), and general project structure
+- Compile times are already quite fast due to restrictions on C++ STL includes, "unofficial" C headers for development builds (USE_OFFICIAL_HEADERS = 0), and general project structure
-- There are rarely any times when I would want to update an engine .dll without also wanting to update the application executable itself
 - It is easier to reason about, understand, and maintain a system when it is simpler

 This may change in later versions of the engine, but for now it is structured this way.